ghostbuster91/blogposts/content/about/index.md

 I'm also a fan of mechanical keyboards; I've built a few myself, and that journey was an absolute blast.

 Lastly, a quick note on AI usage:
-I use AI assistance in most of my programming work - mainly for brainstorming and understanding complex concepts.
+I use AI assistance in most of my programming work - mainly for brainstorming and understanding complex concepts as well as writing the code itself.
-The content you’ll find here is **100% human-made**, though I may use AI to correct spelling, grammar or stylistic quirks, so your eyes don't bleed while reading.
+The content you'll find here is human-made at its core, though I use AI to help shape ideas into readable blog posts - and occasionally fix spelling, grammar, or stylistic quirks so your eyes don’t bleed.
-You're welcome.
+You’re welcome.